In this topic, firstly, we discussed about the definition of Protein Data Bank (PDB). PDB is a

-PDB : Protein Data Bank
+Protein Data Bank founded

-Protein Data Bank founded in 1971 by Brookhaven National Laboratory, New York.
-First set of data were entered on punched cards.
-Currently it holds 29,000 released structures.
+in 1971 by Brookhaven National Laboratory, New York.
+First set of data were

-X Ray Crystallography
+Ray Crystallography

-X-ray crystallography is a method of determining the atomic and molecular structure of a crystal, in which the crystalline atoms cause a beam of X-rays to diffract into many specific directions.
-By measuring the angles and intensities of these diffracted beams, a crystallographer can produce a three-dimensional picture of the density of electrons within the crystal.
+determining the atomic and molecular structure of a crystal, in which the crystalline atoms cause a beam of X-rays to diffract into many specific directions.
+By measuring the angles and intensities

 Some examples of protein images :